 - We will continue with our flexible course delivery methods, with an emphasis on increased face-to-face instruction where feasible.
 This includes classes that are in-person, online, virtual and hybrid.

 - Contingency plans are in place for how we will deliver courses in any recovery stage, including if the state moves back to a heightened risk level or a specific situation arises on campus.

 - Weber State Athletics has resumed competition for winter sports and spring sports are scheduled.
 More information is available on the athletics website.

 Weber State is allowing university events to be hosted on campus, provided event organizers can meet the parameters outlined in the Phased Guidelines for Pandemic Recovery.
 These guidelines are in place through March 15.

-- Events and meetings, both those held on and off campus, are allowed with under 50 anticipated individuals during the fall semester.
+- Events and meetings, both those held on and off campus, are allowed with under 50 anticipated individuals during the spring semester.
 Events or meetings with fewer than 50 individuals can be implemented as long as mitigation measures are in place.

 - Event organizers must work with venue managers and adhere to all protocols in place for that facility (e.g., space limitations, social distancing, assigned/ticketed seating, designated entrance/exits, etc.) Venue managers work with the COVID task force to align protocols including occupancy regulations.